HL7/bulk-data/input/pagecontent/authorization.md

     <tr>
       <td><code>jku</code></td>
       <td><span class="label label-info">optional</span></td>
       <td>The TLS-protected URL to the JWK Set containing the public key(s) accessible without authentication or authorization.
-When present,
-      this should match a value that the client supplied to the FHIR server at client registration time.
-(When absent, the FHIR server SHOULD fall back on the JWK Set URL or the JWK Set supplied at registration time.</td>
+When present, this SHALL match the JWKS URL value that the client supplied to the FHIR server at client registration time.
+When absent, the FHIR server SHOULD fall back on the JWK Set URL or the JWK Set supplied at registration time.
+See <a href="#signature-verification">Signature Verification</a> for details.</td>
     </tr>
   </tbody>
 </table>